Building the homes Belgravia needs

 Increasing opportunities in the area for more people

-With more social rented and affordable housing and purpose-built senior living homes and employment space, we will create more opportunities for people of all backgrounds and ages in Belgravia.
-Read about our proposals for the area here.
+With more social rented and intermediate housing and purpose-built senior living homes and employment space, we will create more opportunities for people of all backgrounds and ages in Belgravia.

 We recognise the impact on existing residents

 We understand the concerns of people that currently live in the Cundy Street and Walden House buildings.
-So we have put in place measures to help them plan carefully for the future – you can read more about our approach to, and work with residents here.
+So we have put in place measures to help them plan carefully for the future.

 Putting community voices at the heart of our consultation